 - Company Name.

-- Web Application Firewall Applications to be migrated.
+- Web Application Security web apps to be migrated.

 - The OCID for your Oracle Cloud Infrastructure tenancy.
 See Where to Find Your Tenancy's OCID.